boarfish55/potatofs/README.md

 TODO
 ====

-* slab_unclaim ops in the fs are not so critical.
-If the mgr cannot be reached, we could just close the slab after a few retries without setting the fs_error flag.
-The scrubber will pick it up later.
 * Add a test to try out the last possible inode, 2^63
 * All the fuse fs_ functions will need to handle backend timeouts gracefully and bubble up a nicer error to processes.
 They should retry the operations